Veterans of Foreign Wars of the

 VFW Post is now selling 2' x 2' Legacy Ceiling Tiles that can be hung in the Canteen or Main Hall Ceiling at the Post.
 They are very high quality and can be ordered at the Post for $65.00.
 You may obtain one for yourself, or to memorialize any veteran whose service you wish to honor.
 This includes members of our Auxiliary!

-There are already over thirty in place, and they look great!!
+There are already over sixty in place, and they look great!!
 The order form can be downloaded by clicking here.
 Here are some examples of Legacy Tiles already in place.
 Click the image to see full size.
 You can view additional tiles and get additional information by opening the August 2021 MOCA Insert.

 Letter from VFW Post 392 Member Stu Carson